-A total of ten courses in philosophy and religion to include:

-- no fewer than four courses in philosophy - two must be chosen from

-PHIL 285 Ancient Philosophy PHIL 295 Seventeenth and Eighteenth Century Philosophy PHIL 300 Nineteenth Century Philosophy

-- No fewer than four courses in religion - PHIL 370/RELI 370 Philosophy of Religion (will count for both RELI and PHIL) - PHIL 497 Senior Thesis or RELI 497 Senior Colloquium - at least four other courses 200-level or above. - Philosophy and Religious Studies majors cannot major or minor in either philosophy or religious studies.
+- no fewer than four courses in philosophy - 2 must be chosen from PHIL 285 Ancient Philosophy PHIL 302 Seventeenth and Eighteenth Century Philosophy PHIL 306 Nineteenth Century Philosophy - No fewer than four courses in religious studies - PHIL 370/RELI 370 Philosophy of Religion (may be counted towards the four courses in either philosophy or religious studies.) - PHIL 487 Senior Major Seminar or PHIL 497 Senior Thesis or RELI 497 Senior Colloquium - only 2 of the ten courses may be at the 100-level

+Philosophy and Religious Studies majors cannot major or minor in either philosophy or religious studies.

-Note that RELI 497 requires RELI 395 Theory and Research in Religion
+Note that RELI 497 Senior Colloquium requires RELI 395 Approaching the Study of Religion